Retrieving Weather Forecasts 🌤️¶

 Example Request:¶

-Explanation of weather_synop_code
+Explanation of weather_synop_code¶

-, which represents the current weather condition, into more comprehensible terms.
-The return value of weather_synop_code_icons
+We have translated the synoptic coding weather_synop_code, which represents the current weather condition, into more comprehensible terms.
+The return value of weather_synop_code_icons corresponds to weather icons, which you can find here.

-from the WMO (World Meteorological Organization).
+These are based on the weather_synop_code from the WMO (World Meteorological Organization).
 You can find a detailed mapping of the significant weather codes here.

 Behavior of the API according to your location specification¶

-) or the closest grid point (for other models) based on the provided coordinates.
+For requests, the API determines the nearest location (mos_mix) or the closest grid point (for other models) based on the provided coordinates.
 All available data for the selected model is always returned.

 Example Request:¶